-- A. Exempt Employees in this classification are exempt from the minimum wage, and overtime provisions of the wage and hour laws based on their duties and salary level. - B. Nonexempt Employees in this classification are subject to minimum wage and overtime provisions under applicable wage and hour laws.
+- A. Exempt Employees in this classification are exempt from the minimum wage, and overtime provisions of the wage and hour laws based on their duties and salary level. - B. Non-exempt Employees in this classification are subject to minimum wage and overtime provisions under applicable wage and hour laws.
 Non-exempt employees are eligible to earn overtime pay when they work more than 40 hours in a work week.
 All non-exempt employee must properly record all time actually worked.
 For more information on compensation related issues see Chapter 5.

-This Handbook covers both exempt and nonexempt staff members.
-These two categories are further classified into four categories: full-time, regular part-time, Part-time non-benefitted, and temporary which impact an individual's eligibility for benefits, which are described in more detail in Chapters 6 and 7.
+These two categories are further classified into four categories: regular full-time, regular part-time, part-time non-benefitted, and temporary which impact an individual's eligibility for benefits, which are described in more detail in Chapters 6 and 7.

-A full-time employee is scheduled to work a minimum of 30 hours per week throughout the year at a regularly scheduled job.
+A regular full-time employee is scheduled to work a minimum of 30 hours per week throughout the year at a regularly scheduled job.
 Subject to eligibility requirements, a full-time employee is entitled to all employee benefits.

-A part-time employee who regularly is scheduled to work less than an average of 30 hours per week, but at least an average of 20 hours per week during the year (1,000 hours or more per year).
-A regular part-time employee is entitled to limited employee benefits to include proportional vacation and sick/personal leave.
+A regular part-time employee is scheduled to work less than an average of 30 hours per week, but at least an average of 20 hours per week during the year (1,000 hours or more per year).
+A regular part-time employee is entitled to employee benefits to include proportional accruals of leave.

-A part-time non-benefitted employee is one who is regularly scheduled to work less than 20 hours per week and is not eligible for benefits.
+A part-time non-benefitted employee is one who is regularly scheduled to work less than 20 hours per week and is not eligible for benefits other than holiday pay for days designated as college holidays that fall on scheduled work days.

 A temporary employee normally is employed for a specific period of time not to exceed one year and may or may not be scheduled on a regular basis.
-A temporary employee is not eligible for vacation or sick/personal leave benefits, although he or she may be paid for those official holidays which fall during the course of his or her employment.
-A temporary employee is not eligible for any other employee benefits.
+A temporary employee is not eligible for benefits other than holiday pay for days designated as college holidays that fall on scheduled work days.